10 Realities of Domestic Abuse

 About the Author

 Prior to her service at KCWS as the Research & Education Coordinator, Sarah received a Bachelor’s degree in Psychology from the University of Colorado Boulder and a Master of Science degree in Research Psychology from the University of Texas at San Antonio.
 Having dedicated the past six years to researching factors related to posttraumatic stress, Sarah has collaborated with domestic abuse, foster care, and military support agencies.
-She is passionate about enhancing trauma-informed policies and practices, and is on track to obtain her PhD, Fall 2024.
+She is passionate about enhancing trauma-informed policies and practices, and is on track to obtain her PhD, Spring 2025.

 Email: sarah@kcwstexas.org